Hellacious1702/QRhungry/README.md

 Destination Delights: Send your scanners anywhere!
 Link your QR code to websites, social media profiles, videos, secret messages, and more.
 Color Craze: Unleash your inner color maestro!
 Choose from a vibrant palette or create your masterpiece with custom hex codes.
 Background Bonanza: Opt for a transparent background or design a custom backdrop to make your code pop.
+Reset Button: Clear the canvas and start afresh with ease!

 ## Built with Convenience, Seasoned with Innovation: